thenexthub/Codira/docs/StringManifesto.md

 ## Language Support

-This proposal depends on two new features in the Swift language:
+This proposal depends on two new features in the Codira language:

 1. **Generic subscripts**, to
    enable [unified slicing syntax](#unification-of-slicing-operations).